Sources of Hallucination by Large Language Models on Inference Tasks: Impact of Bias on Performance

 We report results in Table \ref{tab:consistency-subsets}.
-Under the standard inference task $I$, the performance drop from $V_\textsc{Consistent}$ ($V_C$) to $V_\textsc{Adversarial}$ ($V_A$) is severe for all 3 LLMs: they deteriorate from very good classifiers to poor or even near-random ones.
-This fragility from the \emph{veracity prior} can be alleviated by masking entity IDs with type-identifiers (condition $I_{TA}$), which reduces the performance drop.
+Under the standard inference task $I$, the performance drop from $\Lambda_\textsc{Consistent}$ to $\Lambda_\textsc{Adversarial}$ is severe for all 3 LLMs: they deteriorate from very good classifiers to poor or even near-random ones.\footnote{We note $\Lambda$ predictions could possibly be influenced by model-specific idiosyncrasies in prompt format.
+We provide an analysis in Appendix \ref{sec:appendix:reliability-of-V}, where we find no significant effect.} This fragility from the \emph{attestation bias} can be alleviated by masking entities with type-identifiers (condition $I^{GenArg}$), which reduces the performance drop.

-On the other hand, with the type replacements in $I_{TA}$, LLMs are forced to focus on the predicates in each proposition.
-As a result, the impact of the \emph{relative frequency heuristic} is intensified.
-From the standard inference task $I$ to $I_{TA}$, the performance gap between $F_\textsc{Consistent}$ ($F_C$) to $F_\textsc{Adversarial}$ ($F_A$) subsets is widened for all LLMs.
-The differences are generally less dramatic in $F$-consistency subsets than in $V$-consistency subsets, partly because the relative frequency heuristic involves pairs of predicates and may be more difficult for LLMs to capture, and potentially because frequency measures with lemmatized predicates and Google N-gram are only a crude estimate of the actual frequencies in each LLM's pre-train corpus.
+On the other hand, with the generic arguments in $I^{GenArg}$, LLMs are forced to focus on the predicates in each proposition.
+As a result, the impact of the \emph{relative frequency bias} is intensified.
+From the standard inference task $I$ to $I^{GenArg}$, the average performance drop from the \textit{cons.} to \textit{adv.} subsets w.r.t. $\Phi$ is widened from 10.1\% to 16.1\% for Levy/Holt and from 14.8\% to 16.5\% for RTE-1.
+The differences for $\Phi$-consistency subsets are generally narrower than $\Lambda$-consistency subsets, possibly because the relative frequencies require generalizing from instances, and may be more difficult to capture, and potentially because frequency measures with Google N-gram are a crude estimate of the actual frequencies in LLM pre-train corpora.

-We note that for $V$-consistency comparisons, the difference in performance between entries with aligned and misaligned $V$ predictions could be influenced by model-specific idiosyncrasies such as patterns in syntax or vocabulary, etc. We polled all three LLMs for $V$ predictions to acquire a majority vote $\tilde{V}$ on sample veracity.
-Conditioning on $\tilde{V}$, we find consistency with Table \ref{tab:consistency-subsets} and sometimes larger effects, confirming that noise in $V$ predictions has marginal impact on the comparisons.
-We show details in Appendix Table~\ref{tab:consistency-subsets-voted}.

-Between pre-trained and instruction-tuned models, the trends are the same.
-This suggests that the current LLM fine-tuning approaches either fail to correct these behaviors or have overlooked them.
-We call for attention to these behaviors to further narrow the residual performance gaps, and improve model robustness when reasoning about language.